global-container-format/gcf-spec/README.md

 The supercompression scheme range between `[0x7000-0xffff)` is available for private application use.

 The supercompression scheme `0xffff` is meant for testing.
 Reader implementations may support only a subset of supercompression schemes but writer implementations should support all.
+Applications reading a resource with unknown supercompression scheme, should throw an error.

 ## Bugs, Feedback and Further Information